RexxarAng/Python-Video-Annotator/README.md

 - Two different modes of deletion:
   - Delete selected annotation: Remove only the selected annotations
   - Delete associated annotations based on selected annotation:
-    - if called on a frame annotated using object tracking mode, all annotations made by the object tracker would be deleted.
-For manual mode, all annotations which were repeatedly drawn at the same location would be deleted.
+    - For object tracking mode, all annotations made by the object tracker would be deleted.
+    - For manual mode, all annotations which were repeatedly drawn at the same location would be deleted.

 Verify annotations
 - Saves all annotations created and verifies all annotations including current frame into the xml File
-- All annotations verified will have a different color
+- All annotations verified will have a different color bounding box

 Unverify annotations
 - Save all annotations and unverify all annotations made into the xml file